Lawrence Hill railway station: Description

 The line through Lawrence Hill has a speed limit of 60 mph northbound and 75 mph southbound.
 The loading gauge is W8, and the line handles over 15 million train tonnes per year.
-It is not electrified, though it is planned that it will be electrified by 2017 as part of the 21st-century modernisation of the Great Western Main Line.
+It is not electrified, though it was planned that it would be electrified by 2017 as part of the 21st-century modernisation of the Great Western Main Line.